yarlson/go-react-auth-template/README.md

 # Go-React Auth Template

 This repository is a GitHub template for building web applications with a Go backend and React frontend.
-It includes cookie-based Google authentication with refresh token functionality and uses Tailwind CSS for styling.
-The template aims to offer a starting point for developers creating web applications with modern authentication mechanisms.
+It includes cookie-based Google authentication with refresh token functionality and uses Tailwind CSS and shadcn/ui for styling.
+The template aims to offer a starting point for developers creating web applications with modern authentication mechanisms and beautiful, accessible UI components.

 ## 📋 Table of Contents